The Credibility Gap: The Credibility Gap

-In 1969, The Credibility Gap performed on KRLA's Pop Chronicles music documentary.
+In 1969, The Credibility Gap performed on KRLA's Pop Chronicles music documentary series.
 By this point, Gilliland and Chandler had left, to be replaced by Bob Goodwin.
-This left Beebe the only original member remaining, and as the professional radio newsmen left, the Credibility Gap came to be dominated by comedians.
-Goodwin stayed with the group for about a year, but by late 1970, the Credibility Gap consisted of Beebe, Shearer and Lander.
+This left Beebe the only original professional news member remaining.
+A Pasadena Playhouse Theatre alumnus, Beebe's booming radio voice and quick improv helped The Credibility Gap make some of the most original comedy of their time.
+Goodwin stayed with the group for about a year.

+By late 1970, the Credibility Gap consisted of Beebe, Shearer, who was hired after sending a tape to the radio station; Lander, who joined three months after Shearer, after being recommended for making funny messages on their answering service, and due to staff outages resulting from the Hong Kong flu; and McKean, who joined at KRLA and continued at KPPC;

 KRLA dropped The Credibility Gap's show in 1970, but Shearer found work as a disc jockey on freeform station KPPC and The Credibility Gap continued their on-air performances there.
-In 1971, the trio released the album Woodschtick, consisting of two long pieces that were somewhat in the style of The Firesign Theatre.
+In 1971, the trio released the album Woodschtick, consisting of two long pieces: an a-side ("Woodschtick") that reimagines Woodstock as a Catskills comic festival, and a b-side ("Earwitness News")that ridicules popular early 1970s mainstream media points of view, that were somewhat in the style of The Firesign Theatre.
 Also writing and performing on the album was Michael McKean, who would be promoted to full membership after the album's release.
 Guest performers Christopher Ross, Morgan Upton and Albert Brooks would also work with the group during this era.
+Lander appeared in Brooks' first short film, The Famous Comedians School, that was aired in 1972 on the PBS show The Great American Dream Machine.
 Mark Deming writes of this transition: